A Free Energy Model for the Plateau Shear Modulus in Thermosensitive Microgel Suspensions: THEORY AND MODEL

+where $0.646$ is the jamming volume fraction of disordered monodisperse spheres.
+In summary, we model corona interactions by employing a polymer brush model that considers the influence of solvent quality.
+Anticipated is a diminishing strength of brush repulsion as we approach the lower critical solution temperature ($T_\text{LCST}$).
 When the particle concentration is high, the microgel corona becomes fully compressed onto the densely crosslinked core.
 Upon further increase of the microgel particle number density $\frac{N}{V}$, the microgel cores must undergo additional adaptation, as demonstrated in various studies~\cite{scheffold2010, romeo2013elasticity, bergman2018new, gnan2017silico, rovigatti2017internal, rovigatti2019connecting, tavagnacco2021molecular}.
 This adaptation results in deformation, faceting, and compression of the core, creating space for additional microgels.
 As observed in superresolution microscopy and neutron scattering studies, the microgel size decreases, indicating a volume change due to the softness of its core~\cite{gasser2014form,conley2017}.
 Seth, Cloitre, and Bonnecaze showed that the contact elastic modulus $E^\ast$ of touching spheres can be related to the Laplace pressure in jammed emulsion droplets as $E^\ast\simeq 10 \sigma/R$, where $\sigma$ represents the surface tension of the droplets~\cite{seth2006elastic}.
-The contact modulus $E^\ast$ is further related to the Young’s (bulk) modulus $E$ and the Poisson’s ratio $\nu$ through $E^\ast=E/\left[2\left(1-\nu^2\right])\right]$~~\cite{seth2006elastic,houston2022resolving}.
+The contact modulus $E^\ast$ is further related to the Young’s (bulk) modulus $E$ and the Poisson’s ratio $\nu$ through $E^\ast=E/\left[2\left(1-\nu^2\right)\right]$~~\cite{seth2006elastic,houston2022resolving}.
 Using the results of ref.~\cite{mason2014crossover}, we express the leading-order term in the free energy associated with particle core deformation as follows:

 where $\xi$ is a dimensionless geometric parameter considering the entire disordered system.
 It encompasses the variously sized facets and different coordination numbers within the distribution of all particles.
+The total free energy can now be written as: